JuliaControl/RobustAndOptimalControl.jl/docs/src/similarity.md

     nyquistplot([P1, P2, P3], lab=["P1" "P2" "P3"], xlims=(-3,1), ylims=(-3,1)),
 )
 ```
 Interestingly, all three models have the same gain for low frequencies, but the phase curves, and thus also the Nyquist curves, differ a lot.
 The Nyquist curve gives us an intuitive indication of how the system will perform when we close the loop.
-Here, the two models that are similar to each other are $P_1$ and $P_3$ (at least with these axis limits), while the model $P_2$ clearly encircle the critical point -1 in an unfortunate way.
+Here, the two models that are similar to each other are $P_1$ and $P_3$ (at least with these axis limits), while the model $P_2$ clearly encircle the critical point -1 in an unfortunate way.[^1]

 What measure of similarity could we then use that takes into account how the system will perform when we close the loop?
 If we have a look at a standard similarity measure such as the ``H_\infty `` norm, we get that the models ``P_1`` and ``P_2`` are somewhat similar to each other, while ``P_1`` and ``P_3`` are not:
 ```@example SIMILARITY